algomaestre/RockPaperScissors/README.md

 # Rock Paper Scissors

-A pretty basic web application that I wrote in JavaScript.
+A simple web application that I wrote in JavaScript.
 Player input triggers a random number generator to register as computer moves according to the rules of the game.